 Even a quite young child can be captivated by their magic for short spurts, but nobody wants to listen to Peppa Pig snorting and giggling her way through a jigsaw puzzle for 3 hours straight.
 So headphones are essential.

 Young children particularly are likely to baulk at the idea at first.
 This will no doubt mean a bit of rough handling with the headset, ripping it off, sitting on it, throwing it.
 These are one item in your entertainment arsenal that is worth spending more cash on.

 I can’t confess to having found a brand that lasts more than a few flights, but the cheaper they are, the quicker into the flight they will break and you will be left stranded without a good in-flight entertainment system.

 You’ll find the best brands of headphones that we DO recommend for toddlers here!

 5. The bag itself

-Ok, I know some people love Trunkies, and hey, I think they’re cute too – in concept.
-Have you ever tried picking one of these bad-boys up when it’s full of toys?
+Ok, I know some people love Trunki, and hey, I think they’re cute too – in concept.
+Have you ever tried picking one of these bad boys up when it’s full of toys?
 Have you ever seen a child opening one of these in the middle of the airport lounge?
 Don’t be mistaken.
 Sure kids love sitting on them and pulling them along.
 For three minutes.

 Golden rule people, if you can’t be sure your toddler is going to carry it for the full length of the journey, if they cannot lift it themselves, if they cannot open it themselves without the contents spilling everywhere, then why have you given it to them?
-Now is not the time for “teaching independence”; it’s called survival of the fittest.
+Now is not the time for “teaching independence”; it’s the toddler years – it’s survival of the fittest.

-Sure bring toys and activities for your kids but accept you will be responsible for everything in it and in all likelihood end up carrying it at some point until they are old enough to take responsibility of this all-important piece of luggage for themselves.
+Sure bring toys and activities for entertaining your kids but accept you will be responsible for everything in it and in all likelihood end up carrying it at some point until they are old enough to take responsibility for this all-important piece of luggage for themselves.